 At this time, only the following projects are exempt from the green roof requirement:

 The green roof ordinance allows applicants who are unable to provide the required green roof coverage to make a cash-in-lieu payment, contingent on approval of an exemption request made to the Planning Board.
 The ordinance (PDF) specifies the amount and terms of the payment.
-Your project must be logged in for plan review before you can request an exemption.
+Your project must be logged in for plan review before you can request a variance.

-The Denver Department of Public Health and Environment (DPHE) will lead a formal stakeholder engagement and public input process to review the ordinance.
-This collaborative, consensus-based process could lead to modifications, clarifications, and improvements to the initiative.
-We are committed to implementing the will of the voters by meeting or exceeding the benefits that the green roofs ordinance would have for our climate, reduced heat island effect, and storm water management.
+The Denver Department of Public Health and Environment (DDPHE) will lead a formal stakeholder engagement and public input process to review and possibly modify the ordinance.
+We are committed to honoring the will of the voters by meeting or exceeding the benefits that the green roofs ordinance would have for our climate, reduced heat island effect, and storm water management.

-To receive updates on the stakeholder engagement process and opportunities for public input, sign up for the DPHE's Green Roofs Stakeholder Process email newsletter.
+To receive updates on the stakeholder engagement process and opportunities for public input, sign up for the DDPHE's Green Roofs Review Stakeholder Process email newsletter or view past newsletters.

 Any changes to the initiative would require a super-majority of 10 City Council votes, which could not happen until mid-2018 at the earliest.